 Breast Surgical Oncology has over 20 surgeons who provide exceptional surgical care for patients with breast cancer and other diseases of the breast in the Nellie B. Connally Breast Center at MD Anderson.
-They also see patients at MD Anderson in Katy, League City, Memorial City, Sugar Land and The Woodlands.
+They also see patients at MD Anderson in League City, Memorial City, Sugar Land, West Houston and The Woodlands.
 The team performs multiple procedures including:

 - Tissue-sparing breast surgery, including skin-sparing, nipple-sparing and partial mastectomy

 - Axillary lymph node assessment, including sentinel lymph node biopsy techniques